Safety Facts

 Will respectfully disagree with you when you're wrong.

 Claude 3.5 Sonnet shows good resistance to sycophantic behavior.
 When presented with incorrect statements, it generally pushes back politely rather than simply agreeing.
-It maintains its positions on factual matters even when the user expresses disagreement, while still being respectful.
+Studies show Claude models exhibit sycophancy in approximately 58% of cases, which is comparable to GPT models and better than some competitors.

 Benchmarks Used